hensyou/cf-micro-service-architecture/labs/lab3/README.md

 * Redis [read more on Redis](https://redis.io/)

 Creating the project in STS:

 ![alt text](images/sts-create-project.png)

 In STS the dependancies will look like this.

 ![alt text](images/sts-dependancies.png)

-For Spring Initializer, they will look like this.
+For Spring Initializer, they will look like this:

 ![alt text](images/spring-initializer-inventory-service.png)

 ### Dependencies in build.gradle